shruti1290/Plethora-Technical-Exercise/README.md

 Main.cpp has function compute_finalcost(), which Computes the quotation , based on Machine cost and Material cost.
 Material cost is proportional to area of stock and Machine cost to the time spent on the machine.

+Possible Improvements:

+The code can be made more generic , for more versatile geometric features, multiple sided polygons and curves.